dencorg/quotes/NOTES.md

 {% endblock content %}
 ```

 Add some css.
-Change the style.css
+Change the static/css/style.css file to:

 ```html
 blockquote {